russelllab/kinaseResistance/uniprot/README.md

 ### Plots

-Contain diverse scatter plots showing genetic diseases distribution according to the fractions of variants predicted as activating or deactivating.
+Contains diverse scatter plots showing genetic diseases distribution according to the fractions of variants predicted as activating or deactivating.
 Dots are coloured according to the fuctional outcome of characterized variants.

 ## Scripts
 - `merge_and_calculate_stats.py`</br>